Corticofugal control equates to the fact that as the pathway begins in

 periaqueductal gray cells activate neurons in the midline pons (nucleus

 raphes magnus) that are serotonergic.
-These neurons send descending
+These neurons send

-reproducibly effective Acupuncture.
+and reproducibly effective Acupuncture.
 Further, acupuncture elevates

-refereed pain by breaking the viscous cycle of the brain misreading the
+referred pain by breaking the viscous cycle of the brain misreading the

 visceral pain signal.
 Cells in lamina V of the posterior column that